trevorpreston/ga-event-listeners-lesson/README.md

 4. Show .addEventListener('mouseout')

 ## Part 1-2: Event Listener Lab:
 No starter files!
-Create a directory called "events-and-timers-labs"
-0. In that directory, create another directory called "timers".
+Create a directory called "events-and-timers-labs".
+In that directory, create another directory called "events".
 In there, create a new index.html file and link both a new css and new javascript file.
 1. Create a button with click event listener that console logs your favorite pastry.
 2. Create another button click event listener that console logs '0'.
 3. Modify that button so that everytime you click it the button adds 5 each time.  (i.e. 0...
 5...)